pavel-maltsev/IBM-Cloud-Pak-for-Data/Setup WKC demo environment/SLA Rules/sla_rules_creation.md

 This exercise extends the Metadata Enrichment lab to automatically add new DQ validations on the data assets after they are run through discovery, profiling and term assignment procedures.

+As the final results, the DQ remediation task will also be created which can be assigned to data stewards for resolution within workflow logic.

 # Creation of the SLA rule for generic control on completeness of the data asset

 From the main CP4D navigation menu switch to the Rules list.
 It may contain the previously imported Data Governance Rules if you've run the [step 2 - Rules section lab](/Setup%20WKC%20demo%20environment/Business%20Terms/Business_terms_upload.md).
 In my case the screen shows 2 Data Governance rules.